Director of TREKK and Principle Investigator

 CEO and Scientific Director, the Children's Hospital Research Institute of Manitoba (CHRIM)

-Terry Klassen has been the CEO and Scientific Director for the Children's Hospital Research Institute of Manitoba and Associate Dean (Academic) in the Faculty of Medicine at the University of Manitoba, in charge of the George and Fay Yee Center for Healthcare Innovation since September, 2010.
+Dr. Terry Klassen has been the CEO and Scientific Director for the Children's Hospital Research Institute of Manitoba and the Scientific Director for the George and Fay Yee Center for Healthcare Innovation since September 2010.